 - The number of companies that offer AI and ML development in Eastern Europe has gone up 4 times since 2018.
-Now, Ukraine houses almost 150 vendors with strong AI/ML expertise, followed by Poland with 110+ vendors, and Belarus with 45+ companies.
+Now, Ukraine houses almost 150 vendors with strong AI/ML expertise, followed by Poland with 110+ vendors.

 You may also be interested in:

 - IT outsourcing market in Eastern Europe [report]

 - Software development in Ukraine: 2019-2020 IT market report [PDF]

 - Where to outsource: talent pool, billing rates, expertise